junxit/us-congress-bills-110/metadata.md

 - 2007-01-10 — Introduced in Senate
 - 2007-01-10 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S379-381)
 - 2007-01-10 — Sponsor introductory remarks on measure.
 (CR S378-379)
+- 2007-05-03 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-05-31 — Committee on the Judiciary.
+Reported by Senator Leahy under authority of the order of the Senate of 05/25/2007 with an amendment in the nature of a substitute.
+Without written report.
+- 2007-05-31 — Committee on the Judiciary.
+Reported by Senator Leahy under authority of the order of the Senate of 05/25/2007 with an amendment in the nature of a substitute.
+Without written report.
+- 2007-05-31 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 180.